Harmony AI: How we resolve 90% of merge conflicts and accelerate Android software updates

-The Merge Pain Behind Every Software Update
+The Merge Pain Of Every Software Update

 The first option isn’t great either.
 Aside from the labour cost, resolving merge conflicts is repetitive work that offers little reward.
 Imagine being dropped into the middle of two developers’ conflicting changes, with little context for what each was trying to achieve.